GeorgeBelanger/group-marketShare-test/README.md

 # Group MarketShare Test

+## To run this repo, you must have python installed and run `python csv-into-sqlite3.py` before you can print the results.
   Here is the original text from the email:

 >    Thank you for your time today.
 As a next step can you please take a stab at the following coding test?